TreesAtlanta/TreesAtlanta.github.io/README.md

 ## Documentation

-For more information about using Ruby on Heroku, see these Dev Center articles:
+For more information about using Trees Atlanta: http://docs.treesatlanta.apiary.io/#

 - [Ruby on Heroku](https://devcenter.heroku.com/categories/ruby)

+EDIT (03/08/2015) - Rails/Heroku no longer supported.